Breword/tmux/Contributing.md

 - It is annoying that -t= is still needed for select-window on the status line when it is not needed for panes.

+- "After" hooks are missing for many commands that do not use CMD_AFTERHOOK.

+- A command in copy mode to toggle the selection.

+### Medium things

 - list-keys should be able to show long commands with {} and newlines more nicely.
 Either any string containing newlines or starting with a newline, or have some knowledge of command arguments - eg know that if-shell argument 2